pastelnetwork/solana_pastel_bridge_program/README.md

 # Solana-Pastel Bridge Program
-This program is a complex Solana smart contract designed for a bridge between the Solana blockchain and the Pastel Network.
+This Solana smart contract defines a bridge between the Solana blockchain and the Pastel Network.
 It manages service requests, price quotes, escrow payments, and bridge node operations.
 Here is a detailed explanation of its workings, step-by-step reasoning, and underlying design principles:

 ### Overview